-Foraging for seaweeds is tide dependent & on the islands it is also dependent on the times of the boats.
-On our final day of foraging we got the boat to St Martins.
-A sensitive juggling, this wasn’t the first time we’d got dropped at the opposite end of the island to what I expected & planned for!
+Foraging for seaweeds is tide dependent and on the islands it is also dependent on the times of the boats.
+On our final day of foraging we got the boat to St Martins island.
+A sensitive juggling; this wasn’t the first time we’d got dropped at the opposite end of the island to expected and planned for!
 A low tide is perfect for seaweed foraging, though not for mooring boats – oh well, we got to the island, were wellied up, well some of us, while others dared it with bare feet or trainers.
 Thankfully the coastline of St Martins came up with the goods.

-It amazes me that pottering around just one collection of rocks enabled us to forage for a wide range of seaweeds to accompany our dinner.
-My ‘shopping list’ of 7 seaweeds were all discovered along the aisles of sandy beaches, rock pools, paddling expeditions & a little clambering, looking under kelp forests & getting faces up close to the splish, sploshing water around us.
+I had a ‘shopping list’ of 7 seaweeds, which we snipped off with scissors and took, happily back to the hotel kitchen.
+Idyll memories of aisles of sandy beaches, rock pools, paddling expeditions and a little clambering, looking under kelp forests and getting faces up close to the splish, sploshing water around us.
 Those who chose to, watched from a distance, enjoying the sun while the wellied ones paddled out to find the freshest finds.
-We laid out are proud findings on the rocks (who ever took photos – I’d love a copy!) before revising their names & bundling them into our baskets before heading off to lunch.
+We laid out are proud findings on the rocks (who ever took photos – I’d love a copy!) before revising their names and bundling them into our baskets before heading off to lunch.

-As our adventure unfolded, conversations, laughs & quiet times were shared along coastal paths & over dinner.
-Often everyone disappeared after our day’s outing, to either walk more, reflect on the day’s events or to take advantage of the Hotel’s heated out-door pool, sauna or jacuzzi.
-Appearing again later, refreshed, ready for pre-dinner drinks, canapes & the presentation of that evening’s menu.
-The evening’s menu was always greeted with satisfying ooohs & aaah & all the excitment you would expect from a special dinner party.
+The evening’s menu was always greeted with satisfying ooohs and aaahs – all the excitment you would expect from a special dinner party.
 I love that part – although we forage together, I like to keep the evening’s menu a surprise.
-It’s like revealing a new painting – we’ve worked creatively behind the scenes – myself helping design the menu & advise processes, then leaving the chefs to create 5 bespoke courses with a range of colours, textures & visual arrangements.
-Like art, food comes down to personal taste, so I always hope they’ll be enough variety & skill to please everyone…
+It’s like revealing a new painting – we’ve worked creatively behind the scenes – myself helping design the menu and advise processes, then leaving the chefs to use their talents and skills to create 5 bespoke courses with a range of colours, textures and visual arrangements.
+Like art, food comes down to personal taste, though the variety and skill seemded to be enough to please everyone…

 Some dishes were a hit, while others had a mixed response that might be expected from more experimental cuisine.
-Personally, Sea Noodles (Spaghetti-like seaweed) with Grilled Turbot & pangretta with sea lettuce & the Rice Pudding with crystalised Alexander stems were hits with me.
+Personally, Sea Spaghetti (Spaghetti-like seaweed) with Grilled Turbot and pangretta with sea lettuce, followed by Rice Pudding with crystalised Alexander stems were hits with me.
 Though some disagreed!
-Other’s loved the hogweed seed biscuits that accompanied Cornish cheeses – for me, I was completely satisfied already & had no room for anymore.
-All created within the style & quality you expect at Hell Bay, thus, I feel, presenting some of the best foraging experiences available in the UK (though I am unashamedly biased!).
+Other’s loved the hogweed seed biscuits that accompanied Cornish cheeses – for me, I was completely satisfied already and had no room for anymore.
+All created within the style and quality you expect at Hell Bay.

-I could list all the dishes of each evening, though just as a taster, here’s the menu we enjoyed on our second evening after foraging on the Island of Tresco & an afternoon free to enjoy the Tresco Abbey Gardens.
+I could list all the dishes of each evening, though just as a taster, here’s the menu we enjoyed on our second evening after foraging on the Island of Tresco and an afternoon free to enjoy the Tresco Abbey Gardens.

 - Sorrel & Wall Oxalis Soup